-This flower is also called “Bellflower” because of its shape.
+Campanula is also called “Bellflower” because of its bell-shaped flowers.

 In many cases, these plants can be extremely vigorous growers and have the potential to become invasive.

 The entire plant is edibleand nutritious.
 Campanula rapunculus, also known as Rampion, was often cultivated for its edible roots.
 Its roots used to be eaten, raw or cooked, often mixed with other root vegetables.
 The leaves are said to be rich in vitamin C, and young shoots in spring can apparently be blanched and cooked like asparagus.